Unboxed-Software/solana-course/content/rust-macros.md

 }
 ```

-Using the **`account`** attribute allows developers to easily create structs that can be used as Solana accounts in their Anchor programs, without having to write the trait implementations manually.
+Using the `account` attribute allows developers to easily create structs that can be used as Solana accounts in their Anchor programs, without having to write the trait implementations manually.
+You can find the source for `account` attribute macro [here](https://docs.rs/anchor-attribute-account/0.26.0/src/anchor_attribute_account/lib.rs.html#63-219).

 Overall, the use of proc macros in Anchor greatly reduces the amount of repetitive code that must be written.
 By reducing the amount of boilerplate code, developers are able to focus on the core functionality of their application.
 This ultimately results in a faster and more efficient development process.